 Rapid advances in the creation of steel, chemicals and electricity helped fuel production, including mass-produced consumer goods and weapons.
 It became far easier to get around on trains, automobiles and bicycles.
-At the same time, ideas and news spread via newspapers, the radio and telegraph.
+At the same time, ideas and news spread via newspapers, the radio and the telegraph.
 Life got a whole lot faster.

 Factory Jobs Were Grueling

-It was an era when industrial growth created a class of wealthy entrepreneurs and a comfortable middle class supported by workers who were made up by immigrants and arrivals from America’s farms and small towns.
+It was an era when industrial growth created a class of wealthy entrepreneurs and a comfortable middle class supported by workers who were made up of immigrants and arrivals from America’s farms and small towns.

 “People are coming from rural backgrounds who are used to self-directing their work, which is organized around the seasons and light,” Freeman says.
 “Now they are working in a factory that is clock-regulated and unchanging.”